Parsimotion/syncer-grupoikono/README.md

-# syncer-grupoikono
+# syncer-motomel
-Please, replace the string "syncer-grupoikono" with the name you want, in all the project.
+Please, replace the string "syncer-motomel" with the name you want, in all the project.

 ## Setup